lcseferreira/Java-Domain-Model/README.md

     About
 </h3>
 <p>
-    This is a simple project to learn more about the <strong>domain model and how to implement in Java (Spring)</strong>.
+    This is a simple project to learn more about the <strong>domain model and how to implement it in Java (Spring)</strong>.
 </p>
 <h3>
     References